MontielAguilar/29-OPP-Python/README.md

 In the `exercise2.py` file, the `Rectangle` class is defined, representing a rectangle with length and width attributes.
 The class also includes methods to calculate the perimeter and area of the rectangle, as well as a method to display the details of the rectangle.

-## Exercise 3: More Advanced Class with Attributes and Methods
+## Exercise 3: More Advanced Class with Attributes and Methods:

 The `exercise3.py` file introduces the `BankAccount` class, representing a bank account.
 The class includes methods for managing deposits, withdrawals, transfers, and applying bank fees.
 It also implements methods for displaying account details and comparing bank accounts by balance.